amt-divine-duah/mortgage_calculator/README.md

 4. Run the application:

-5. Once the application is running, you can access the endpoints using tools like cURL, Postman, or any web browser.
+5. Once the application is running, you can access the endpoints using tools like cURL, Postman, or any browser.

 ## Usage